600lyy/Build-KRM-Platform/README.md

 ### Delcare a KCC context for your target project

-To create GCP resources in your target project, you need to declare a context in KCC for each target project.
+To create GCP resources in your target project, you need to declare a namespaced context in KCC for each target project.

+This way, KCC links the namespace with one GCP project (and manages the project using the newly created service account)

+Upon the creation of this context, KCC creates a new KSA, and then launches a pod to run as this KSA.

+When KCC runs in namespaced mode, KCC creates one pod per namespace within the cnrm-system namespace.
 ```bash
 # Make sure you update the right GSA in the configconnectorcontext.yaml
 cp backups/reposync-iam/stockholm-configconnectorcontext.yaml cluster/reposync-iam